Internships, Volunteering & REUs

-Internships and REUs are a crucial part of experiential education — giving you the exposure, training, and mentorship necessary for a successful career in a highly competitive job market.
-For science majors, both internships and REUs provide rewarding, hands-on opportunities to meaningfully engage in laboratory and field settings.
+Internships, Volunteer experiences and REUs are a crucial part of experiential education — giving you the exposure, training, and mentorship necessary for a successful career in a highly competitive job market.
+For science majors, all three opportunities provide rewarding, hands-on opportunities to meaningfully engage in laboratory and field settings.

 Since most science internships and REU experiences focus on research, many of these opportunities look very

 similar.
-Try not to get caught up on the terminology of "internship" versus "REU" (although, if it helps, many "REU" experiences are offered over summer).
+Try not to get caught up on the terminology of "internship" versus "volunteer" versus "REU" (although, if it helps, many "REU" experiences are offered over summer).
 Instead look at each experience critically to determine how it can expand your knowledge base, enhance your resume, and get your foot in the job market.
-Read on to learn more and find open positions!
+Consider creating a way to compile the programs you are interested in, including relevant application information.
+One such template available for students to use is here: REU & Internship Tracking Sheet

 The following handouts also provides helpful information: